dm13450/dm13450.github.io/_posts/2022-02-03-Order-Flow-Imbalance.md

 [Deep Order Flow Imbalance: Extracting Alpha at Multiple Horizons from the Limit Order Book](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3900141).
-By using deep learning they predict future price movements using common neural network architectures such as the basic multi-layer perceptron (MLP), Long Term Short Memory network (LSTM) and convolutional neural networks (CNN).
+By using deep learning they predict future price movements using common neural network architectures such as the basic multi-layer perceptron (MLP), Long Term Short Memory network (LSTM) and convolution neural networks (CNN).
 Combining all three networks types lets you extract the strengths of each network: